All Episodes

 I hear people say we don't need this war.

-We are very grateful and thankful that we live in a country where there's freedom of speech that people who are either for or against a war can speak out.
+We are very grateful and thankful that we live in a country where there's freedom of speech, that people who are either for or against a war can speak out.

 Everything came down.

-We didn't get to keep them.
+We didn't get to keep home by backing down.

 People got hurt.